 We have found it very motivating for a child to conform to a contract that he or she has helped to prepare.
 We have watched our children make adjustments in their lives because they have agreed terms of the contract.

 10. Encouragement from peers:

-One of the most powerful influences on your child is those within his own age group who are good examples, who encourage him that he can make it.
+One of the most powerful influences on your child is those within their own age group who are good examples, who encourage them that they can make it.

 12. Pray for your children:

-There are many dua’s in the Quran, for example “My Lord, grant me from Yourself a good offspring.
-Indeed, You are the Hearer of supplication” (Al Baqarah: 38).
-“Our Lord, grant us from among our wives and offspring comfort to our eyes and make us an example for the righteous” (Al Furqan: 74).
+There are many dua’s in the Quran, for example “My Lord, kindly grant me upright offspring, you are the hearer of prayers” (Al Imran: 38).
+“Our Lord, grant us joy in our spouses and children, and make us an example for those who are mindful of You” (Al Furqan: 74).